allan9595/Game_Show_App_Techdegree/README.md

 This moblie version wheel of success build with html, css and jquery.
 Have fun!

+This app supports keyborad typing and mouse clicking!

 The media-query breakpoint is 768px.

 You can visit the live version at [https://allan9595.github.io/Game_Show_App_Techdegree/](https://allan9595.github.io/Game_Show_App_Techdegree/)